sameer-kumar/Azure-AD-WebApp-WebAPI-OpenIDConnect-DotNet/docs/Readme.md

 # Azure-AD-WebApp-WebAPI-OpenIDConnect-DotNet
 With our journey to Azure, I was given a responsibility to develop a POC to vet out a viable security model to be used with Azure PaaS web apps.
-I had lots of stumbling blocks while developing a POC for our internal LOB web applications.
+I had lots of stumbling blocks while developing this POC which targeted our internal LOB web applications.
 It had lots of moving parts and took me few weeks to figure out a right way of doing things.
 That's when the idea for this post cropped up with the assumption of helping others in saving their time and energy.
+So without much dilly-dally let's continue.

-Without much dilly-dally let's continue.
 There were few facts known to me before I started this POC like:
  1. All our current internal LOB web apps are secured using Windows Authentication.
  2. IIS app pools which host our LOB web runs with service account identity.
  3. We sync Azure Active Directory (AAD) with our on-premise AD except for passwords.